 The draft motor is also called the inducer motor.
 It pulls hot combustion gases through the furnace and out the exhaust stack.
 If it starts and then the furnace shuts down, the cause might be:

-- The motor or the board that controls it have failed and must be replaced
+- The motor or the board that controls it has failed and must be replaced

 - A blocked air intake or blocked exhaust chimney (snow, debris and bird’s nests are common causes) must be cleared